 Noninvasive Temporary Pacing can be performed in the Cardiac Catheterization Lab either for emergency pacing or standby pacing.
-For pacing in X-ray and fluoroscopic applications, ZOLL Pro-padz® radiolucent hands-free therapy electrodes may be used.
+For pacing in X-ray and fluoroscopic applications, ZOLL pro-padz® radiolucent hands-free therapy electrodes may be used.

-Noninvasive Temporary Pacing can be performed in the Operating Room using ZOLL Pro-padz sterile hands-free therapy electrodes.
+Noninvasive Temporary Pacing can be performed in the Operating Room using ZOLL pro-padz sterile hands-free therapy electrodes.

-Caution Under certain conditions, it may not be possible to properly monitor or pace while electrosurgical apparatus is operating.
-Interference caused by use of electrosurgical apparatus may result in a CHECK PADS or LEADS OFF message.
-If a CHECK PADS message is present, the unit will not deliver energy.
+Under certain conditions, it might not be possible to properly monitor or pace while electrosurgical apparatus is operating.
 Observe the device carefully for evidence of proper operation.